michellesprojects/Canvas-Game/README.md

 # Canvas-Game
-Game created using HTML Canvas and Javascript in which the player can use arrow keys or mouse tracking to hit a ball against platforms
+Game created using HTML Canvas in which the player can use arrow keys or mouse tracking to hit a ball against platforms